lwojcik/blizzapi/CONTRIBUTING.md

 ## Pull requests

-Code patches that add features or fix bugs (submitted or not) can be sent as [pull requests on GitHub](https://github.com/lukemnet/blizzapi/pulls).
+Code patches that add features or fix bugs can be sent as [pull requests on GitHub](https://github.com/lukemnet/blizzapi/pulls).

 To make the process of merging your pull request as quick as possible, be sure to read and follow the guidelines below: